Photography, filming & recording

 You must STOP photographing, filming or recording at the request of clinical staff at any time.

 We ask that any material featuring a member of the Women’s staff is not posted online or on any form of social media (Facebook, Instagram, Twitter etc.) without their permission.

 Please ask a staff member for guidance if you are uncertain when it is appropriate to take a photo, film or record.

 The conditions above also apply to professional photographers and all media wishing to take photographs, film or record anywhere within the Women's for non-personal use.
-In addition, professional photographers and media must first discuss their request, and obtain permission from, the Women's Media Manager on (03) 8345 2028.
+In addition, professional photographers and media must first discuss their request, and obtain permission from, the Women's Communications team on 0466 500 317.